-In response to the launch of the LLF resources, Ben John of Christian Concern made a video about some of the underlying assumptions that are evident from the outset in the materials.
+In response to the launch of the LLF resources, Ben John of Christian Concern made a video (since removed from the website and condemned by the Bishops of London and Coventry) about some of the underlying assumptions that are evident from the outset in the materials.
 In this video he commented on the nature of the marriages of two of the couples interviewed by the LLF team in one of their videos.

-He expressed amazement – rightly, in my opinion – that a young, traditional (i.e. man-woman) couple considered marriage to be ‘just a deep sense of commitment’.
+He expressed amazement – rightly, in my opinion – that one of the couples, a young, traditional (i.e. man-woman) pair, simply considered marriage to be ‘just a deep sense of commitment’.
 Nothing there about the religious, economic, legal or cultural characteristics of marriage in the UK, or of the deep responsibilities involved, or the expectations of society on them as a married couple.
-One has to wonder if this is all this pair understand marriage to be, or if the LLF editors simply left that bit in as a catch-all example of traditional marriage in the eyes of ‘modern’ young people.
+One has to wonder if this is all these two understand marriage to be, or if the LLF editors simply left that bit in as a catch-all example of traditional marriage in the eyes of ‘modern’ young people.